9oelM/9oelM.github.io/content/blog/2021-09-17--set-up-multiple-monitors-optimus-laptop-on-kali-linux/index.md

 Note that changing the preceding number of the script may have an effect as well because the scripts are sorted by name and invoked.
 If you find it not working, try `ls /etc/X11/Xsession.d`, and try to figure out at which reasonable order the script should be called.

 And so that's all of the magic needed to be done.
+I hope you really got it to work... if things did not work and you got them working somehow by tweaking some bits, please leave it as a comment so that others can look at it.
+Thank you.